Climate Signals Detected in Global Weather

 The study stems from a collaboration between ETH researchers and the Swiss Data Science Center (SDSC), which ETH Zurich operates jointly with its sister university EPFL.
 “The current study underlines how useful data science methods are in clarifying environmental questions, and the SDSC is of great use in this,” says Knutti.

 Data science methods not only allow researchers to demonstrate the strength of the human “fingerprint”, they also show where in the world climate change is particularly clear and recognizable at an early stage.
 This is very important in the hydrological cycle, where there are very large natural fluctuations from day to day and year to year.
-“In future, we should therefore be able to pick out human-induced patterns and trends in other more complex measurement parameters, such as precipitation, that are hard to detect using traditional statistics,” says the ETH professor.
+“In the future, we should therefore be able to pick out human-induced patterns and trends in other more complex measurement parameters, such as precipitation, that are hard to detect using traditional statistics,” says the ETH professor.

 Reference: “Climate change now detectable from any single day of weather at global scale” by Sebastian Sippel, Nicolai Meinshausen, Erich M. Fischer, Enikő Székely and Reto Knutti, 2 January 2020, Nature Climate Change.